 - Each city decides how it wants to select a local nominee.
 It can be competitive, and open to the community at large.
 You can recruit from active city volunteers.
 Or you can solicit applications from your local schools.
 You can limit your applications to city residents only.

 - Publicize the scholarship.
+Here is a flyer.

 - Collect your completed scholarship application forms.